databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- [CNI 13 Fall, December 2013](http://youtu.be/-Y4A2Pw_7AM)
 		- Spatial DataMine Workshop, February 2014
 		- Karen's list...
-1. Datavyu [Dylan or KEA]
+1. Datavyu
-	- Datavyu 1.1
+	- Datavyu 1.1 [KEA]
-	- Datavyu 2.0
+	- Datavyu 2.0 [Dylan]
+		- Deployment options, feature requirements
 1. Overview of Beta site [Dylan]
 	- Registration
+		- Authorization: requesting and granting
+		- Permissions in general, access controls
-	- Feedback on on the browser
+	- Feedback on the browser
+		- Introduction/review of "grouping" records
 		- "How do you want to browse data"
 		- Browsing within a dataset/study
 		- Browsing across datasets/studies
-1. Curation
+1. Curation [KEA]
-	- Lessons learned in hand-curation [KEA]
+	- Lessons learned in hand-curation
 		- Contributing existing data: Everything researcher does is extra work
 		- Necessary, desirable, optional; how good is good enough?
-	- Working towards self-curation [KEA]
+	- Working towards self-curation
 		- Interim solutions before full self-curation
 		- Researchers uploading as they go; what has to happen to make this possible; target date.
+		- Self-curation interface, design, interview and spreadsheet
 1. Databrary and Data/Lab Management [KEA]
 	- Community needs?
 	- Outreach